hitreasonx/CCOM/README.md

 - Designing a greedy approach to approximate the optimal transport principle
 - Greatly reducing the computational errors on scale-free graphs
 - Acceptable time and memory overhead
-- Superior performance in community detection tasks
+- Comparative analysis under the same curvature-based community detection framework

 ## Directory Structure